zaiisao/Documentation/en/Video/volume_windows.md

 When using the Agora SDK, developers can adjust the volumes of the captured audio and the playback, to satisfy customization requirements.
 For example, you can mute the remote audio by setting the volume to 0.

 ## Implementation
+Before proceeding, ensure that you have finished preparing the development environment.
+See [Integrate the SDK](../../en/Video/windows_video.md) for more information.

 ### Adjust the Volume of the Device